Samze/brokercrdcontroller/README.md

 # Brokercrdcontroller

 The current way to consume OSBAPI services on k8s is [Service Catalog](https://github.com/kubernetes-sigs/service-catalog).
 Service Catalog provides a general purpose `ServiceInstance` CRD that you represents the instantiation of any type of Service.
-This is in contrast to there being a CRD for each service, which is how Operators work.
+This is in contrast to there being a CRD for each service, which is how Operators tend work.

 This PoC translates Services found in OSBAPI Catalogs to K8s CRDS dynamically (on broker registration).